 Acronyms and Mnemonics

 Acronyms and mnemonics help you remember information faster by creating patterns of letters, associations, or ideas.
 This is commonly used to recall a list of information.
 For these memorization techniques, we take PEMDAS as an example.
 This acronym stands for parentheses, exponents, multiplication, division, addition, and subtraction.
-Regardless of the word is pronounceable or just made up it’s would still qualify as far as the mnemonics are concerned.
+Regardless of whether the word is pronounceable or just made up, it still qualifies as far as mnemonics are concerned.

 You can also use the chaining technique to boost your memory instead of the traditional flat memorization.
-This specific technique uses the approach of storytelling.
-Just take every information you need and tell a story about them mentioning each idea in order.
-You can also create a story with a theme that is interesting for you.
+This specific technique uses a storytelling approach.
+Just take all the information you need to remember and tell a story, while mentioning each idea in order.
+Of course, it helps to create a story with a theme that is interesting for you.

 Remember the saying “Less is more”.
 There’s a lot of truth in this, especially for memory techniques.
 Chunking is breaking down a large amount of information into units or groups.
-Say you need to remember a 10 digit number.
-Instead of remembering each number. you may divide the data into 4 units to make easier to recall.
+Say you need to remember a 10-digit number.
+Instead of remembering each number, you may divide the data into 4 units to make it easier to recall.

 Use Visualization/ Imagery

-Another way for easy memorization is through imagery or visualization.
-You can associate and imagine pictures related to the information you need to remember.
-Also, use the images with vivid colors, pleasant, and positive to help your memory remember them more easily.
-Now if you want to stay the information in your memory much longer, you should use funny images or humorous visuals.
+Another way for easy memorization is through imagery or visualization techniques.
+You can associate and imagine images related to the information you need to remember.
+It helps to think of vivid colors, pleasant, and positive ideas to help remember them more easily.
+Now if you want to preserve the information in your memory much longer, you should use funny images or humorous visuals.

 Recite what you learned with others

 Sharing what you learned with others is one of the most effective memory techniques for studying.
-You are not only helping others to review but also allows your brain to build long-lasting connections of the information.
-By reciting the information with your classmates, you can also get feedback if what you’ve learned is right and get a mental note of the areas you missed.
+You are not only helping others to review but also allowing your brain to build long-lasting connections.
+By reciting the information with your classmates, you can also get feedback about whether what you’ve learned is right and get a mental note of the areas you missed.

 Review the material

 Our brain can only store memories over a period of time.
-In order to create a long term memory, reviewing the materials you’ve learned before is the best way to do it.
+In order to create long-term memory, reviewing the materials you’ve learned before is the best way to do it.
 This is to make up with the areas of information you already forgot or missed.

 Get a good night’s sleep or take power nap